lb664/MrDAG/README.md

 <img src="./figures/Fig.png">

-# [MrDAG](https://doi.org/10.1101/2024.06.18.599498): Mendelian randomization for multiple exposures and outcomes with Bayesian Directed Acyclic Graphs exploration and causal effects estimation
+# [MrDAG](https://doi.org/10.1101/2024.06.18.599498): Bayesian causal graphical model for joint Mendelian randomization analysis of multiple exposures and outcomes

-This R-package introduces **MrDAG** model, a two-sample summary-level Mendelian randomization(MR) method which explicitly models dependency relations within the exposures, the outcomes and between them by using  Bayesian Directed Acyclic Graphs (DAGs) to improve the detection of causal effects.
+This R-package introduces **MrDAG** model, a two-sample summary-level Mendelian randomization (MR) method which explicitly models dependency relations within the exposures, the outcomes and between them by using  Directed Acyclic Graphs (DAGs) to improve the estimation of causal effects.

 The development of **MrDAG** was motivated to uncover complex and sometimes reciprocal relationships among lifestyle and behavioural exposures that impact mental health phenotypes.